 Eric Hoskins is Cybin’s Governance Committee Chair.
 He served as Ontario health minister from 2014 to 2018, maintaining responsibility for one of the largest health care systems in North America.
 Mr. Hoskins is a former elected Member of Ontario Provincial Parliament with cabinet positions in health, economic development and trade, children and youth services, and immigration.
 He brings to the Cybin team more than 30 years of experience in public policy, complex diplomacy, international affairs, health care, media and economic development at the intersection of business, politics and complex social and political circumstances.
 Hoskins is a proven negotiator and navigator at the highest levels of government and bureaucracy.

-- The company’s management team is comprised of leaders with experience in various aspects of the pharmaceutical and innovative therapeutics market.
+- The company’s management team is comprised of leaders with experience in various aspects of the pharmaceutical and innovative therapeutics market and is further supported by external partnerships with world-class scientists and CROs validating its R&D approach.

-- Recent studies have shown promising effects in the use of psilocybin, DMT and LSD therapies for psychiatric disorders in patients.
+- Recent studies have shown promising effects on the use of psilocybin, DMT and LSD therapies for treating mental health disorders.

 - The U.S. psychedelic therapies market is expected to expand significantly, reaching $6.9 billion by 2027, as the prevalence of depression and mental disorders continues to increase.